 Four of Canberra's best mountain bike trails

-Just 15km from the city centre, Stromlo Forest Park has 50km of custom-designed cross country trails as well as dirt jumps and dedicated zones for all skill level.
-Best of all, there’s a bus Shuttle Service on Fridays, weekends and public holidays offered by Dynamic Motivation, leaving more time to enjoy the fun of the downhill on two wheels variety!
-The forest is also home to a 2.5km running track, a 1.2km criterium cycling circuit and equestrian trails.
+Just 15 kilometres from the city centre, University of Canberra Stromlo Forest Park (UC Stromlo) has over 50 kilometres of cross-country riding tracks, as well as dirt jumps and dedicated trails that cater for all skill levels.
+Best of all, Dynamic Motivation offers a shuttle bus service that runs on Fridays, weekends, and public holidays to get you up the mountain again and again, leaving more time to enjoy the fun of the downhill ride.
+The forest is also home to a 2.5 kilometre running track, a 1.2 kilometre criterium cycling circuit and equestrian trails.

 How to get there

-It’s an easy drive from the city centre along the Tuggeranong Parkway, turning off Cotter Road to the Weston Creek/Molonglo area of Canberra.
+It’s a quick and easy drive from the city centre along the Tuggeranong Parkway, turning off on Cotter Road, and driving into the heart of the Molonglo Valley.

 Afterwards